longyuxi/underwater-temperature-sensor/README.md

 If the temperature sensor is set up properly, you should be able to read the temperature by running `sudo python temperature_test.py` and read the temperature from the command window.
 After you are done setting up everything, run `sudo python temperature.py temperature_settings.ini`.
 The code will push notification through the means of your choice and will update a webpage with the latest temperature at `{your hostname}`.
+### Lazy method of installing
+After the repository is fetched via `git clone`, execute `install.sh` by `chmod +x install.sh` followed by `sudo ./install.sh`.
+This script updates the software on your Pi, installs Apache and installs the necessary Python packages.
+You still need to manually set the script to autorun on boot and specify your own API keys.